There’s been a lot of buzz about corporate wellness programs lately, with many studies confirming the success of these programs. Optum Health*

 Corporate Wellness and Safety Programs

-An organization’s human resources and risk management teams should work together to create an overall company wellness program that considers both employee wellness and
+An organization’s human resources and risk management teams should work together to create an overall company wellness program that considers both employee wellness and workplace safety

 requirements.
 Companies who focus on prevention from an employee’s first day with a wellness and safety program can help reduce the number of injuries, illnesses and costs related to preventable diseases.